 Music Auditions

-For the Semester 2 Music auditions, all students are required to submit their audition performances via video recordings.
+For the Round 1 Music auditions, all students are required to submit their audition performances via video recordings.
 This means you will need to record yourself performing the audition piece at home or another suitable location.

 Instrumental Criteria:

-- Prepare a performance of 1-2 minutes in length approx time recommended.
-2 short pieces is acceptable.
+- Prepare a performance of 1-2 minutes in length.
+Two short pieces are acceptable.

 Vocal Criteria:

-- Use backing tracks where necessary to demonstrate pitch and rhythmic skills (not required for piano accompaniment).
+- Use backing tracks where necessary (not required for pianists).

 - Ensure sound quality is clear, without background noise or echo.

-- Candidates should be dressed appropriately; current school uniform is acceptable.
+- Candidates should be dressed appropriately.
+The current school uniform is acceptable.

 - The candidate’s body must be framed within the video throughout the performance.